Department of Slavic Languages and Literatures

 REES 30902.
 Third-Year Russian through Culture III.
 100 Units.

-This course, which is intended for third-year students of Russian, covers various aspects of Russian grammar in context and emphasizes the four communicative skills (i.e., reading, writing, listening comprehension, speaking) in a culturally authentic context.
-Excerpts from popular Soviet/Russian films and clips from Russian television news reports are shown and discussed in class.
+This course is intended for third-year students of Russian and covers various aspects of Russian grammar in context.
+It emphasizes the four communicative skills (i.e., reading, writing, listening comprehension, speaking) in a culturally authentic context.
 Classes conducted in Russian; some aspects of grammar explained in English.
-Drill practice is held twice a week.
+Grammar sessions are held twice a week.

 Instructor(s): Valentina Pichugin Terms Offered: Spring